rt2zz/redux-persist-transform-immutable/README.md

 }
 ```

-Set up the transformer to ignore the string-based state properties:
+Set up the transformer to ignore the string-based reducer keys:

 ```js
 persistStore(store, {